UK and EU at risk of losing green energy projects to US unless investment matched, renewable firms warn

 |2050

-BEIS Select Committee member Alexander Stafford told City A.M. the “global race to net zero is well and truly on”.
+However, BEIS Select Committee member Alexander Stafford told City A.M. the US Inflation Reduction Act means the “global race to net zero is well and truly on”.

 The first step, in his view, was to offer clean energy firms an investment allowance in line with the windfall tax for oil and gas firms, so that the Electricity Generator Levy does not “deter investment and push firms overseas.”